omiq17/omi17/README.md

 - 🌱 Learning JavaScript in details
 - 👯 Looking to collaborate on stackoverflow
 - 💡 Can help with programming, web developing tips
-- 🎯 Target: wake up early at morning
+- 🎯 Target: wake up early in the morning

 ### Things I deal with